-M85 is a lenticular galaxy or an elliptical galaxy located in Coma Berenices that's a member of the Virgo cluster of galaxies.
-At magnitude +9.5 and covering 7.1 x 5.5 arc minutes it's similar in brightness and size to another Virgo cluster galaxy, M84.
-Spotting M85 with 7x50 or 10x50 binoculars is challenging due to its faintness, requiring good transparency and dark skies.
-A small 80mm (3.1-inch) scope shows a featureless ball of fuzz with a slightly brighter core.
-The view through amateur scopes in no way reflects the true nature of this distant enormous galaxy.
-It's located 60 million light years away making it one of the more remote objects in the Messier catalogue.
-The actual diameter of M85 is 125,000 light-years and is estimated to contain 400 billion stars.
-Long classified as a lenticular galaxy of type S0, recent observations of M85 have suggested that it could be an elliptical galaxy of type E1.
+M85 is a lenticular or elliptical galaxy located in Coma Berenices that's a member of the Virgo cluster of galaxies.
+At magnitude +9.5 and covering 7.1 x 5.5 arc minutes, it's similar in brightness and size to another Virgo cluster galaxy, M84.
+Spotting M85 with 7x50 or 10x50 binoculars is challenging and dark skies and good seeing conditions are a must.
+Small 80mm (3.1-inch) refractors, reveal a featureless ball of fuzz with a slightly brighter core.
+The view through amateur scopes in no way reflects the true nature of this distant object.
+It's a large galaxy that's located 60 million light-years away, making it one of the most remote objects in the Messier catalogue.
+Its actual diameter is 125,000 light-years and it's estimated to contain 400 billion stars.
+Long classified as a lenticular galaxy of type S0, recent observations have suggested M85 could be an elliptical galaxy of type E1.

 Pierre Méchain discovered M85 on March 4, 1781.
-He reported it to his friend Charles Messier who subsequently catalogued it on March 18, 1781.
-On the same night Messier discovered another seven galaxies, all of them Virgo Cluster members and also re-discovered bright globular cluster M92.
+He reported the discovery to his friend Charles Messier, who subsequently catalogued it on March 18, 1781.
+On that night, Messier was very active.
+He discovered another seven galaxies, all of them Virgo Cluster members and also re-discovered bright globular cluster M92.

-The main crux of the Virgo cluster lies about halfway along an imaginary line connecting Denebola (β Leo - mag. +2.1) and Vindemiatrix (ε Vir - mag. +2.8), where most of the galaxies can be found.
-However, M85 is located at the very northern edge of the Virgo cluster, some 6 degrees northwest of the group centre and one degree northeast of star 11 Com (mag. +4.7).
+The main crux of the Virgo cluster lies about halfway along an imaginary line connecting Denebola (β Leo - mag. +2.1) with Vindemiatrix (ε Vir - mag. +2.8).
+Most of the group members can be found in this region of sky.
+However, M85 is located at the very northern edge of the cluster, some 6 degrees northwest of the group centre and one degree northeast of star 11 Comae Berenices (mag. +4.7).

 It's best seen during the months of March, April and May.

-Through a medium sized 150mm (6-inch) or 200mm (8-inch) scope, M85 appears as a bright, round, diffuse ball of light with a much brighter central core.
-However, even larger scopes don't show much more detail.
-Also visible in the same field of view is neighbouring barred spiral galaxy NGC 4392.
-This galaxy is positioned 8 arc minutes to the east and is currently interacting with M85.
+Through medium size 150mm (6-inch) or 200mm (8-inch) scopes, M85 appears as a round diffuse ball of light with a much brighter central core.
+However, even larger scopes don't reveal much more detail.
+Also visible in the same field of view as M85 is neighbouring barred spiral galaxy NGC 4392.
+This galaxy is positioned 8 arc minutes to the east and the pair are currently interacting with each other.

-Supernova (SN 1960R) was observed in M85, reaching magnitude +11.7 in December 1960.
-But supernova hunters be warned, there's a foreground star south-southeast of the galaxy nucleus that often tricks many observers!
+Supernova (SN 1960R) was observed in M85 in December 1960.
+It peaked at magnitude +11.7.
+But supernova hunters be warned, there's a foreground star positioned south-southeast of the galaxy nucleus that often tricks many observers.

 M85 Data Table